craigselbyio/WhereToEat/README.md

 # Where To Eat?

-Nothing is Impossible...
-Expect deciding where to eat!
+### Nothing is Impossible...
+Except deciding where to eat! <br>

-Send a text message with your zip code and get a recommended restaurant using Twilio and Yelp!
+Text your zip code and get a recommended restaurant using Twilio and Yelp!

 <div align="center">
 <img src="assets/wheretoeat.gif" alt="Where To Eat Demo">